himavamsi/Terraform-GCP/Loadbalancer-cloud-storage/README.md

-This Terramform code is uded to create a HTTPS Classic Load Balancer using Backend Bucket.
+This Terraform code is used to create a HTTPS Classic Load Balancer using Backend Bucket.